Expert: Monkeypox likely spread by sex at 2 raves in Europe | Health

 That marks a significant departure from the disease's typical pattern of spread in central and western Africa, where people are mainly infected by animals like wild rodents and primates and outbreaks have not spilled across borders.

+A German government report to lawmakers, obtained by the AP, said it expected to see further cases and that the risk of catching monkeypox ''mainly appears to lie with sexual contacts among men.”
+The four confirmed cases in Germany have been linked to exposure at “party events including on Gran Canaria and in Berlin, where sexual activity took place,” it said.

-To date, WHO has recorded more than 90 cases of monkeypox in a dozen countries including Britain, Spain, Israel, France, Switzerland, the US and Australia.
+To date, WHO has recorded more than 90 cases of monkeypox in a dozen countries including Britain, Spain, Israel, France, Switzerland, the U.S. and Australia.
+On Monday, Denmark announced its first case, Portugal revised its total upwards to 37 and Italy reported one further infection.

+Madrid's senior health official said on Monday that the Spanish capital has recorded 30 confirmed cases so far.

 Heymann chaired an urgent meeting of WHO's advisory group on infectious disease threats on Friday to assess the ongoing epidemic and said there was no evidence to suggest that monkeypox might have mutated into a more infectious form.